Article originally published in Canterbury & Auckland Today magazines.

-An effective strategy starts by centring on what Leigh, who is one of New Zealand’s few Gazelles International accredited business coaches, calls a core ideology.
+An effective strategy starts by centering on a core ideology.
 “What are the driving passion and core values of the business?
 Why do you do what you do?

 “Strategy is having the answers to the questions around the why, the where and the what.
 Until you know the why, the where and the what, you can’t determine the how.”
 Strategy put together correctly and executed well should give you a competitive advantage.